vetsuisse-unibe/NGS-course-docs/variantCalling.md

 ```
 The output VCF file has an extra field "ANN"

 Unfortunately the snpEff database seems to be down too load the CanFam3.1.86 database.
-So please copy the file from course32 dir to do the below task.
+So please copy the file from courseB dir to do the below task.

 ```
-cp /data/courses/course32/variantCalling/BT.ann.vcf .
+cp /data/courses/courseB/variantCalling/BT.ann.vcf .
 ```
 ##### Task
 1. use a unix command to check for ANN field in the VCF file.